Training Flow Matching: The Role of Weighting and Parameterization: Evaluating the impact of parametrizations

-We introduce a synthetic $32\times 32$ grayscale dataset whose samples lie on a controllable, low-dimensional manifold in pixel space.
+\paragraph{Impact of the manifold dimension} We introduce a synthetic $32\times 32$ grayscale dataset whose samples lie on a controllable, low-dimensional manifold in pixel space.
 Each image is generated by activating only $m$ selected 2D Fourier modes (with all other frequencies set to zero), sampling the corresponding coefficients, and applying an inverse Fourier transform to obtain a real-valued image (see \Cref{fig:fourier_true}).
 The integer parameter $m$ therefore directly sets the intrinsic dimension of the data (details in \Cref{app:implem_details}).

 \end{minipage}

 First, consistently with our CIFAR-10 findings, for a fixed manifold dimension the U-Net and the small-patch ViT favor $\Cvel$ (negative $\Delta\text{PSNR}$), whereas the large-patch ViT and the MLP favor $\Cden$.
 Second, the previously invoked \textbf{``manifold assumption'' stating that smaller intrinsic dimension should particularly benefit $\Cden$ is only supported for the ``coarser models'' the ViT-16 and the MLP}: for these models, the advantage of $\Cden$ becomes more pronounced as $m$ decreases.
 On the other hand, \textbf{the U-Net appears insensitive to the manifold dimension} in terms of the $\Cden$ vs.\ $\Cvel$ ordering.
 In \Cref{app:implem_details}, we check that our PSNR metric correlates with the distance to the manifold.